alphagov/search-api/docs/using-the-search-api.md

 ### aggregate_*

+Aggregations is just a SQL "GROUP BY" in other words.
 Aggregations look at all the values of a field and count up the number of times each one appears in documents matching the search.
 For example, the `aggregate_organisations` parameter will group search results by organisation, if it is set to a valid value.

 The value of an `aggregate_*` parameter is a comma separated list of options: